How to date Watanabe publisher seals

 M3 indicates a trial or proof print.
 The difference between proof and final print is often very subtle.
 M4 indicates a gift or presentation print.
 The stamp may be on the front or reverse, and may be accompanied by an inscription.
 M5 is probably an export stamp, similar to the verso stamp "Made in Japan" that appeared on prints between 1929 and 1955 approx.

 Reproductions with seal N were very well carved and create high quality impressions.
 In many ways these are superior prints to those with seals M and O that may retain some link to original woodblocks.
 Those weathered and worn woodblocks, especially those first issued in the 1920s or 1930s, result in quite poor impressions.

 Note 4: Fake and forged seals

-It is recommeded to always examine the impression as the difference between an early impression and later impression is quite apparent.
+It is recommeded to always examine the impression as the difference between an early impression and later impression is quite obvious.
 Early impressions tend to have clear and sharp lines.
 Later impressions from worn woodblocks can be quite blurred in appearance.
 A later impression with early seals is not plausible.

 Later impressions missing all seals often sell for significant premiums at auction.
 These prints are typically unauthorized prints made by the printer and sold by the printer or his estate.
 A printer was in fact dismissed for selling unauthorized Hasui prints for ¥5000 each.
-Significant premiums at auction require at least two bidders - at least two bidders possibly intending on forging seals for profit.
+Significant premiums at auction require at least two bidders - at least two bidders possibly intending on applying forged seals for profit.